-- SEC.
-5. Section 2985.3 of the Penal Code is amended to read: 2985.3. (a) A service provider shall offer services, in accordance with Section 5806 of the Welfare and Institutions Code, to obtain and maintain health and housing stability while the program participant is on parole, to enable the program participant to comply with the terms of parole, and to augment mental health services provided to the program participant.
-The services shall be offered to a program participant in his or her home, or shall be made as easily accessible to the program participant as possible and shall include, but are not limited to, all of the following: - (1) Case management services. - (2) Parole discharge planning. - (3) Housing location services, and, if needed, move-in cost assistance. - (4) Rental subsidies that are equal to or greater than fair market rent. - (5) Linkage to other services, such as vocational, educational, and employment services, as needed. - (6) Benefit entitlement application and appeal assistance. - (7) Transportation assistance to obtain services and health care needed. - (8) Assistance obtaining appropriate identification. - (b) For a program participant identified prior to release from state prison, upon the service provider's receipt of referral and in collaboration with the parole agent and, if appropriate, staff, the intake coordinator or case manager of the service provider shall, when possible: - (1) Receive all prerelease assessments and discharge plans. - (2) Draft a plan for the program participant's transition into housing that serves the program participant's needs and that demonstrates a clear transition pathway to permanent, independent, and affordable housing.
-Housing options shall include permanent supportive housing and interim housing, as necessary, while the program participant awaits placement into supportive housing. - (3) Engage the program participant to actively participate in services upon release. - 39 (4) Assist in obtaining identification for the program participant,40 if necessary.
+- 3 to comply with the terms of parole, and to augment mental health - 4 services provided to the program participant.
+The services shall - be offered to a program participant in his or her home, or shall be made as easily accessible to the program participant as possible - and shall include, but are not limited to, all of the following: - (1) Case management services. - (2) Parole discharge planning.

+- (3) Housing location services, and, if needed, move-in cost assistance - (4) Rental subsidies that are equal to or greater than fair market rent. - (5) Linkage to other services, such as vocational, educational, and employment services, as needed. - (6) Benefit entitlement application and appeal assistance. - (7) Transportation assistance to obtain services and health care needed. - (8) Assistance obtaining appropriate identification. - (b) For a program participant identified prior to release from state prison, upon the service provider's receipt of referral and in collaboration with the parole agent and, if appropriate, staff, the intake coordinator or case manager of the service provider shall, when possible: - (1) Receive all prerelease assessments and discharge plans. - (2) Draft a plan for the program participant's transition into housing that serves the program participant's needs and that demonstrates a clear transition pathway to permanent, independent, and affordable housing.
+Housing options shall include permanent supportive housing and interim housing, as necessary, while the program participant awaits placement into supportive housing. - (3) Engage the program participant to actively participate in services upon release. - (4) Assist in obtaining identification for the program participant, if necessary. - (5) Assist in applying for any benefits for which the program participant is eligible. - (c) (1) To facilitate the transition of a program participant identified prior to release into the community and a program participant identified during parole into supportive housing, a service provider shall, on an ongoing basis, but not less than quarterly, assess each program participant's needs and include in each program participant's assessment a plan to foster independence and continued residence in the same permanent housing when his or her parole is complete.

-\7\ SB 1013
+7 SB 1013